apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 ## Parameters

-We provide a script for that purpose: `bench-cluster.sh`
+We provide a script for that purpose: `bench-cluster.sh`.

-You can use arbitrary numbers of injectors and processing nodes, in order to vary the load and the number of concurrent connections.
+We can use arbitrary numbers of injectors and processing nodes, in order to vary the load and the number of concurrent connections.

 Input parameters are: